intellego-bi/odoo-12/currency_rate_update/README.rst

    :alt: Odoo Community Association
    :target: https://odoo-community.org

-This module is maintained by the OCA.
+The original "Currency Rate Update" module is maintained by the OCA.
+This is a fork of that model for Chilean currencies using the SBIF API.

 OCA, or the Odoo Community Association, is a nonprofit organization whose mission is to support the collaborative development of Odoo features and